-We collect lease payments from customers as part of the flow of funds from our transaction processing service.
+We collect lease payments from customers primarily as part of the flow of funds from our transaction processing service.
 Balances are considered past due if customers do not have sufficient transaction revenue to cover the monthly lease payment by the end of the monthly billing period.
 The Company routinely monitors customer payment performance and uses prior payment performance as a measure to assess the capability of the customer to repay contractual obligations of the lease agreements as scheduled.
 On an as-needed basis, qualitative information may be taken into consideration if new information arises related to the customer's ability to repay the lease.

-Credit risk for these receivables is continuously monitored by management and reflected within the allowance for nonperforming finance receivables by aggregating leases with similar risk characteristics into pools that are collectively assessed.
+Credit risk for these receivables is continuously monitored by management and reflected within the allowance for finance receivables by aggregating leases with similar risk characteristics into pools that are collectively assessed.
 Because the Company's lease contracts generally have similar terms, customer characteristics around transaction processing volume and sales were used to disaggregate the leases.
 Our key credit quality indicator is the amount of transaction revenue we process for each customer relative to their lease payment due, as we consider this customer characteristic to be the strongest predictor of the risk of customer default.
 Customers with low processing volume or with transaction sales that are insufficient to cover the lease payment are considered to be at a higher risk of customer default.

-Customers are pooled based on their ratio of gross sales to required monthly lease obligations into two categories for high ratio and low ratio customers.
+Customers are pooled based on their ratio of gross sales to required monthly lease obligations.
+We categorize outstanding receivables into two categories: high ratio customers (customers who have adequate transaction processing volumes to cover monthly fees) and low ratio customers (customers that do not consistently have adequate transaction processing volumes to cover monthly fees).
 Using these two categories, we performed an analysis of historical write-offs to calculate reserve percentages by aging buckets for each category of customer.

-At September 30, 2020, the gross lease payable by current payment performance on a contractual basis and year of origination consisted of the following:
+At December 31, 2020, the gross lease receivable by current payment performance on a contractual basis and year of origination consisted of the following: